Hnogared/viminette_VIM-42-norminette/README.md

 # Viminette - VIM builtin 42 norminette
 A vim plugin for builtin 42 norm error highlighting.<br>
-No need to switch away from VIM to check your file norm !
+No need to switch away from VIM to check your file norm anymore !

 ![viminette_screenshot](./srcs/viminette_screensh.png)